Last updated 1/16/2021

 Weatherby offers a variety of health benefits for locum tenens NPs and PAs.
 You’ll have the choice of healthcare plans, including dental and vision coverage.
 Plans are made more affordable due to a generous employer contribution.

-Additional benefits include a 401(k) option, basic life insurance, Teladoc services, and health advocate access.
+Additional benefits include a 401(k) option (Weatherby will match 50% of the first 7% you contribute), basic life insurance, Teladoc services, and health advocate access.
 An employee assistance program is also available to help you with a variety of concerns ranging from mental health care to financial counseling.

 Who can use these benefits?